 3. To serve the law enforcement community by collecting this important data and sharing valuable information relating to these survivor incidents

-For the program to provide the information that can effectively reduce the number of assaults on police officers, it is important for the local police department to take simple but active steps in the Survivors' Club.
-The following steps are important:
+For the program to be successful and to provide information that can effectively reduce the number of assaults on police officers, it is important for the law enforcement agency to take these simple, yet important steps:

-We hope to obtain information about the assault/accident that will be helpful to the entire law enforcement community when planning strategies to avoid future incidents.
-The report form provides for nominating the officer to the Survivors' Club; however, if the department decides the officer does not deserve Survivors' Club® award, then the agency can decline to nominate the officer at the end of the report.
+We hope to obtain information about the assault/accident that will be helpful to the entire law enforcement community and to assist training strategies to avoid future incidents.
+The application process provides for nominating the officer to the Survivors' Club and to gather data on the incident.
+The applicant can choose to keep the information contained in the application anonymous, if they choose.

-The local agency can decide how to present the award to the officer.
-The presentation, whenever possible, should be used to reinforce the need to wear body armor and to foster the relationship between the department's management and the operational units.
+The nominating agency can decide how to present the award to the officer.
+We do ask that the presentation be used to reinforce the importance of wearing body armor daily.
+It is our hope the presentation will also foster a greater relationship between the department's management and the operational units.

 WHO QUALIFIES FOR THE SURVIVORS' CLUB?